ilapros/dill.github.com/talks/dsm-talk/script.md

 Those smooth functions are governed by penalties.
 The penalty defines the functional form of the spline basis, but also controls the estimated form of the smooth.
 We change the "wigglyness" by estimating a smoothing parameter.
 The left panel gives a model with well chosen smoothing parameter (black line estimates blue), the middle panel shows what happens when the smoothing parameter is too small (interpolation) and the right panel when the smoothing parameter is too big (too smooth).

 Selecting the smoothing parameter done by REML.

-## 19

-Now I glossed over in the previous slide what the response was there just saying "count".
-There are two options I'll talk about here:

-  1. Using the "raw" counts -- just adding up the number of animals in the segment.
-In that case we see that the segment area $A_j$ is multiplied by $\hat{p}_j}$, giving an *effective area* to multiply the density (in the $\exp$).
-  2. By first calculating the Hovitz-Thompson estimator of the abundance using the detection probabilities from the detection function.

-I tend to prefer the former when it's possible, as it's closer to the quantity we actually observed.
-The latter is useful when covariates are included in the detection function -- we can use individual level covariates with the former as the sample units don't match.

 ## 20